jpaquim/psycle/trunk/cpsycle/readme.txt

 It should help replacing MFC from Psycle, making the host more responsive to different screen resolutions, adding a sequencer, unifying the instruments and wave controller, sampulse and sampler ps1 use, and avoiding ui dependencies in the audio core.
 A command line player makes use of this separation.
-The player will serve as first step to make a posix version available.
-The ui is reduced from mfc to win32 and wrapped behind an own layer.
+The ui was reduced from mfc to win32 and wrapped behind an own layer.
 A X11 implementation is started but not finished.
 The version is written in c with c++ parts, in which some plugin and driver apis are written in.

 Structure of the host